Consumer Cellular Cell Phone Plan Review 2024

 Cost

-Honestly, it’s easy to see that compared to other plans out there with long-term contracts, hidden fees, and overage charges, Consumer Cellular is all about creating useful options, not pulling wool over your eyes!
-Depending on the plan you choose, prices range from $20 to $50 per month.
+It’s easy to see that compared to other plans out there with long-term contracts, hidden fees, and overage charges, Consumer Cellular is all about creating useful options.
+Depending on the plan you choose, single-line prices range from $20 to $50 per month.
 You’re getting a great deal if you’re using your phone for talking, texting, and light data usage.
 However, Consumer Cellular’s plans are fairly basic when it comes to features.
 If you’re looking for unlimited data and extra perks like service abroad and free in-flight Wi-Fi, check out T-Mobile’s unlimited 55 plans.

 Consumer Cellular allows you to add up to three lines to your plan when ordering online.
-Each additional line is an extra $15 per month.
-For example, let’s say you’re paying $50 per month for unlimited talk, text, and data.
+Each additional line is an extra $15 per month on rate-limited plans.
+For example, let’s say you’re paying $45 per month for unlimited talk and text and 20 GB of data.
 There is a $15 charge for every line you add to the plan.
-So, if you’d like to add your spouse to your plan, your bill will go up to $65 per month.
+So, if you’d like to add your spouse to your plan, your bill will go up to $60 per month.

 The Bottom Line on Consumer Cellular